 The muscles (in particular the temporalis and masseter muscles) become very sore and cause painful tension-type headaches.
 Facial pain is also frequent symptom with bruxism.

-Bruxism can be sparked by a number of things including: stress, anxiety, and bite abnormalities.
+In addition, bruxism is sparked by a number of scenarios.
+These variables include: stress, anxiety, and bite abnormalities.

 Treatment can significantly reduce the frequency or severity of the headaches and/or facial pain.
 The most common form of treatment is a dental appliance that can control your bite and jaw position.
 This will help protect the teeth, distribute the forces of bruxism, ease tension off of the muscles, and in some cases stop the bruxism habit all together.